-When deciding on whether 3D printing is the right hobby for you, it is important to take its costs into account.
+When deciding on whether 3D printing is the right hobby for you, it is important to take all 3D printing costs into account.
 Not only are there initial expenses you have to make, like filament and the device itself, but you also have to consider recurring costs.

 One of the main operating expenses of a 3D printer is its power consumption.
 Without power, there won’t be any heating, motor movement and printing, so this cost is hard to avoid.

 In this article, I will share how much electricity 3D printers typically use, how you can calculate the electricity cost and give you some tips on keeping energy usage of your 3D printer as low as possible.